Danube (Dubai Metro)

-Danube (دانوب; formerly Jebel Ali Industrial) is a rapid transit station on the Branch Line of the Dubai Metro in Dubai, UAE, serving Jebel Ali and surrounding areas.
+Danube (دانوب; formerly Jebel Ali Industrial) is a rapid transit station on the Red Line of the Dubai Metro in Dubai, UAE, serving Jebel Ali and surrounding areas.

 The station opened as part of the Red Line on 12 December 2012.

 Danube station is located on the Sheikh Zayed Road between the junctions with the D57 and E77 roads.
-To the east is the Jebel Ali Industrial Area.
-To the west is the Jebel Ali Container Terminal.
+To the east is Jabal Ali Industrial 1.
+To the west is Mena Jabal Ali.
 The station is close to a number of bus routes.